lynxthecat/cake-autorate/INSTALLATION.md

 ## Multi-WAN Setups

-- CAKE-autorate has been designed to run multiple instances simultaneously.
+- cake-autorate has been designed to run multiple instances simultaneously.
 - cake-autorate will run one instance per config file present in the _/root/cake-autorate/_ directory in the form: